Skip to main content

 • Install a programmable thermostat.
 Adjust temperature settings according to a preset schedule.

-• Find and plug draft leaks.
+• Find and plug draft leaks in windows and doors.
 Seal leaks next to moving parts (between a door and its frame) with weather stripping.
 Fill leaks between non-moving parts (a window frame and wall) with caulking.
 Seal light switches and sockets with high-density foam gaskets.
 Consider having drafty windows replaced.

 • Check your fireplace.
 Make sure it's properly vented.
 Your fireplace will draw heated air from inside your house if there isn't a proper amount of outside air for combustion.